TechHog8984/Hide-Instance/CHECKSINFO.md

-# This is information regarding the previous spoken about checks that this script bypasses.
+# This is information regarding the checks that this script bypasses.

 ## Check \#1:
 ### Parent.ObjectName